Building Envelope and Assemblies (Revision 2)

 - Evaluate methods and materials of construction in a range of applications.

 - Illustrate the appropriate application of construction materials and methods for a range of building design scenarios.

 - Evaluate existing buildings conditions and identify methods for their improvement.

-Your work in this course will be evaluated based on 4 assignments and the final examination.
+Your work in this course will be evaluated based on four assignments and the final examination.
 Assignments 1 is worth 15% of your final course grade.
-Assignment 2 is worth 20%, and Assignment 3 is worth 25% and Assignment 4 is worth 15%.
-The final examination will cover the entire course and is worth 25% of your final grade.
+Assignment 2 is worth 20%, Assignment 3 is worth 25%, and Assignment 4 is worth 15%.
+The final examination will cover the entire course, and is worth 25% of your final grade.
 The minimum passing mark for the final exam is 50%.
 This information is summarized in the table below.

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.

 Brock, L. (2005).
 Designing the exterior wall: An architectural guide to the vertical envelope.
 Hoboken, NJ: Wiley.